-Or you can decide chopping is part of the beauty of life.
-I'm beginning to notice, when focussing on this simple task as best as I can, a sort of peacefulness.
+Or you might decide chopping is part of the beauty of life.
+I'm beginning to notice, when focussing on this simple task, a sort of peacefulness.
 Using fresh produce and a good sharp knife improves the chopping experience, too.

 Tomato, corn and avocado salad

 4 ripe avocados, seeded, peeled, and 1/2-inch diced

 8 green onion, thinly sliced or 1/2 cup diced red onion

 1/4 cup chopped fresh coriander (or other herb of choice)

 Microwave the cobs in their husks for 3-4 minutes.
 Once cool, remove husks and chop the kernels off with the cobs lying on their sides.